 You've seen the glowing tans of your co-workers who have returned from Hawaii.
 They've got a smile on their face, they're recharged and refreshed.
 You want a piece of that peace of mind.
-But a vacation in Hawaii isn't as simple as jumping on a plane and then landing on a white sand beach.
+But a Hawaii vacation in Hawaii isn't as simple as jumping on a plane and then landing on a white sand beach.

 Hawaii is the most isolated chain of islands in the world.
 Eight islands sit in the middle of the Pacific Ocean in a southeast to northwest slash.
 Two of the islands are inaccessible to tourists.
-Another two -- Molokai and Lanai -- don't have any tourist infrastructure.
+Another two -- Molokai and Lanai -- don't have much tourist infrastructure.
 In fact, they don't even have stoplights.
 That leaves the big four for you to explore.

-From east to west, the touristed islands of the 50th state are Hawaii, Maui, Oahuand Kauai.
-Each of these islands offers up natural treasures that are one-of-a-kind.
 For instance, you'll only be able to see molten lava on Hawaii, the Na Pali Coast on Kauai and you'll only be able to snorkel the dormant volcanic crater known as Molokini on Maui.
 Yes, you can snorkel the top of a sunken volcano on the Valley Isle.

 And each of these islands has its own unique personality.
 Hawaii is for those don't mind driving around "The Big Island" to explore 10 of the world's 14 different climate zones.
 Maui is a romantic getaway where you'll share gold sand beaches with newlyweds.
 Oahu is "The Gathering Place" with the international city of Honolulu with its five-star amenities and buzzing nightlife.
 Finally, Kauai sits farthest west and is known as "The Garden Isle."
 It's fruit tree-covered landscapes are lush and verdant, but you won't find any semblance of a city.
 It's for nature lovers looking to escape.

 Matching up your personality with your Hawaiian island is crucial.
 And once you've picked an island, you'll have to explore everything it has to offer, rank its attractions and make an itinerary.
-Then you'll have to book your excursions before they sell out.
+Then you'll have to book your tours before they sell out.
 And this all has to happen long before you step foot on the plane.
-Otherwise, you might not be able to experience everything your favorite island has to offer.
+Otherwise, you might not be able to experience everything your favorite Hawaiian island has to offer.

 Traveling to Hawaii is supposed to be fun and relaxing.
-You want to fly to the middle of the Pacific Ocean to get on island time, snap a few social media-worthy pics and to have a bit of adventure.
+You want to fly to a destination in the middle of the Pacific Ocean to get on island time, snap a few social media-worthy pics and to have a bit of adventure.
 You don't want to spend hours planning your trip, and you could easily get sucked down the research rabbit hole when it comes to Hawaii.

 Nearly 10 million people visit Hawaii each year.
 That means more travel blogs pop up by the week.
 A quick internet search about Hawaii is going to turn up hours of footage and millions of pages of personal blogs.
 But who do you trust?